 At Williams Stone Carpenter Buczek, PC, we defend service members.
 We consistently work with service members who are in dire situations, utilize our resources and then help them beat the charges against them in court.
 From our offices in Stafford & Fredericksburg, VA, we’ve successfully defended service members in court-martial from dozens of unique charges.
 Some of the most common charges include:

 Courts-martial lay it all on the line: your career, your freedom, your life.
 We can defend you, we can mount an appeal.
 As a JAG officer, Eric Stone participated in hundreds of trials as a defense attorney and a trial judge.
-His experience on both sides of the judicial bench helps him anticipate opposing strategy.
+His experience on both sides of the judicial bench helps him anticipate opposing strategies.
 He knows how the system works and is focused on protecting the rights of U.S. servicemen and women facing courts-martial offenses and other disciplinary actions that can ruin their futures.

 If you are a member of the United States Armed Forces and are under investigation for committing a crime, you face the possibility of one of three types of courts-martial actions, depending upon the severity of the offense and circumstances of the charges.